pamo/pamo.github.io/pages/blog/2016-03-07-street-photography/index.md

 ![Glide](./glide.jpg)

-Skill-sharing, workshops, photowalks, etc. in San Francisco are abundant and I feel lucky to have be able to learn from others.
+Skill-sharing, workshops, photo walks, etc. in San Francisco are abundant and I feel lucky to have be able to learn from others.
 I joined [David Coleman](http://www.eventbrite.com/o/david-coleman-photography-7965502924) and a few others on a 3 hour street photography workshop where I came away with a few tidbits of information that I hope to incorporate into my "practice."